Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-dreamscape.md

 Lets review:

-- Spyder injects FF06B5 into Johnny's psyche by way of an AI-given data slug.
+- Spider injects FF06B5 into Johnny's psyche by way of an AI-given data slug.
 - The digital landscape (cyan/red) builds up around Johnny's backdrop of blue (world map).
 - V is the outside agent then introduced to Johnny's psyche in the hopes of making him whole again.
 Watson is the injection site.